Farmland Prices in France 2019

-A review of the movement of prices for agricultural land in France since 2010 shows only modest increases in most departments.
+A review of the movement in prices for agricultural land in each department of France between 2010-2019.

-Most of the sales are to tenant farmers already installed on the land, whose interests are keenly protected by SAFER, the rural land agency, both of whom benefit from a right of pre-emption.
+Around half of the sales were to tenant farmers already installed on the land, whose interests are keenly protected by SAFER, with both benefiting from a right of pre-emption.

-At a regional level, the most expensive region for farmland in France is around the Parisian Basin, and in the departments of Bouches-du-Rhône and Nord-Pas-de-Calais.
+At a regional level, the most expensive region for farmland in France is around the Paris Basin, and in the departments of Bouches-du-Rhône and Nord-Pas-de-Calais.

-Lowest average prices are in the Bourgogne-Franche-Comté region and Pay de la Loire, regions where there is a high concentration of land for grazing of livestock.
+Lowest average prices are in Bourgogne-Franche-Comté and Pay de la Loire, regions where there is a high concentration of land for grazing of livestock.

-The table below shows the average prices in each department for 2010 and 2017.
-The figures are for untenanted land and exclude vineyards.
+The table below shows the average prices in each department for 2010 and 2019, using a three-year rolling average for each year.
+The figures are for untenanted land without buildings, and excludes vineyards.

 Prices within departments are by no means uniform, with sometimes significant variations between different areas, so the information should only be used as a general guide.